ondrejjcizek/snapgrab/README.md

 Snapgrab accepts an optional configuration object.
 Below are the available options:

+-   `autoplay (number)`: Interval in milliseconds for autoplay.
+If not provided, autoplay is disabled.
+-   `autoplayStopOnInteraction (boolean)`: Whether to stop autoplay on any user interaction.
+-   `autoheight (boolean)`: Dynamically adjusts the slider height based on visible slides.
 -   `onSlideChange (function)`: Callback function triggered when the slide changes.
 Receives the current slide index as an argument.

 ## API